ThePioneerJP/MISA-license-framework/MISA-CLASSIC.md

 ### 4.1 License Name Continuity

-The name of any derivative license must be based on the "MISA" name and maintain an equivalent naming continuity obligation as the MISA license for its own derivatives.
+The name of any derivative license must be based on the "MISA" name and maintain an equivalent naming continuity obligation as the MISA-CLASSIC license for its own derivatives.

 ### 4.2 Existing Clauses Immutability

-The existing clauses of the MISA license (Sections 1-4) cannot be modified.
+The existing clauses of the MISA-CLASSIC license (Sections 1-4) cannot be modified.
 Any modifications or additions must be placed in separate sections (Section 5 onwards).

 ### 4.3 Modification Propagation